NarenCR/EDA-Automobile-Insurance-risk-prediction/README.md

 # EDA-Automobile-Insurance-risk-prediction
 Perfromed EDA on Automobile Insurance risk prediction Summary
-1.Understood data
+*Understood data
-2.Datatype conversions
+*Datatype conversions
-3.Detected Null values
+*Detected Null values
-4.Segregation of Numerical and Categorical data.
+*Segregation of Numerical and Categorical data.
-5.Univariate analysis using kde and count plot 6.Multivariate analysis using scatter plot over target feature.
+*Univariate analysis using kde and count plot *Multivariate analysis using scatter plot over target feature.
-7.Correlation using heatmap
+*Correlation using heatmap
-8.Outlier detection.
+*Outlier detection.

 will be continuing on Feature Engineering and prediction.